Moszio/Meal-Randomizer-App/README.md

   npm install --prefix client

-To launch the application in your terminal: foreman start -f Procfile.dev or npm start rails s
+To launch the application in your terminal: foreman start -f Procfile.dev (this allows both backend and frontend server to run in 1 window) or npm start rails s